Michael-Stout/Capstone-Project/README.md

 ## Overview

-This project focuses on analyzing and detecting botnet network traffic using the **CTU-13**-style dataset(s).
+This project analyzes and detects botnet network traffic using the **CTU-13**-style dataset(s).
 It walks through several major steps:

 1. **Section 1**: Logging Setup and Importing Libraries
 2. **Section 2**: Loading and Exploring the Data